One of the most important things you can do for your skin is wear SUNSCREEN every day.

 It is applied after your skincare routine and before your make up.
 Apply to any exposed areas, so don’t forget to apply to your neck, décolletage and the back of your hands (think driving your car with those UVA rays coming through the windscreen!)

 There isn’t a more graphic example of UVA damage through glass penetration than this image of a truck driver from Chicago, who drove his milk delivery van every day for 28 years without sun protection.
 This picture was published by the New England Journal of Medicine and they estimate the sun damage has added 20 years of ageing to the left side of his face.

-The cosmeceutical grade sunscreen we use and recommend was developed by the CSIRO in Australia for Australian conditions.
+One of the cosmeceutical grade sunscreens we use and recommend was developed by the CSIRO in Australia for Australian conditions.
 We recommend it in conjunction with all our skincare ranges.
 It is a smooth touch lotion with a matt finish.
-It is a broad spectrum, high protection sunscreen with an SPF of 50+ and is also 4 hours water resistant.
-Containing soothing Aloe Vera extract for skin moisturising and Vitamin E as a protective antioxidant, it is pleasant to use, will not cause breakouts or congestion and won’t leave you with that thick, sticky sunscreen feeling (it doesn’t even have that ‘sunscreen smell’).
+It is a broad spectrum, high protection sunscreen with an SPF of 50+ Containing soothing Aloe Vera extract for skin moisturising and Vitamin E as a protective antioxidant, it is pleasant to use, will not cause breakouts or congestion and won’t leave you with that thick, sticky sunscreen feeling (it doesn’t even have that ‘sunscreen smell’).
 Loved by both men and women and it’s great to know that is also safe to use on your kids!
-At just $25 for a 100ml tube it is very competitive with other standard sunscreen brands.
+At just $29 for a 100ml tube it is very competitive with other standard sunscreen brands.